MEDICAL SUPPLIES

 - through pre-certified suppliers.

-Proof of pre-certification of a supplier must be recorded in the procurement file and may be issued by a Stringent Regulatory Authority (supplier license) or by a qualified expert (MQAS or GDP report).
+Proof of pre-certification of a supplier must be recorded in the procurement file and may be issued by a WHO Listed Authority (WLA) or a WHO transitional WLA, or a WHO National Regulatory Authority operating at maturity level 4 (supplier license) or by a qualified expert (MQAS or GDP report).

 PRE-QUALIFICATION FOR FINISHED PHARMACEUTICAL PRODUCTS